-Plantar Fasciitis of the Foot
+Plantar Fasciitis Orthopedic Specialists of New Orleans

 Your New Orleans orthopaedic specialists find that plantar fasciitis is the most common cause of heel pain.
 The plantar fascia is the ligament that connects your heel bone to your toes and supports the arch of your foot.
 If you strain your plantar fascia, it gets weak, swollen, and inflamed, causing your heel or the bottom of your foot to hurt when you stand or walk.